antarctica/lantern/docs/data-model.md

 ### Record requirements

-In addition to [Record Validation](/docs/libraries.md#record-validation), the Data Catalogue requires all records MUST:
+In addition to [Record Validation](/docs/libraries.md#record-validation), the Data Catalogue requires all records:

-- use a UUID value for the `file_identifier`:
+- MUST use a UUID value for the `file_identifier`:
   - to ensure resources can be distinguished without relying on a value such as title that may change or not be unique
   - to ensure resource identifiers and aliases are distinct and can't be ambiguous
-- include an `identification.identifier`, as per [1]
+- MUST include an `identification.identifier`, as per [1]
   - to determine if a record is part of the Catalogue
-- include an `identification.identifier.contacts.*.contact` with at least the 'pointOfContact' role
+- MUST include an `identification.identifier.contacts.*.contact` with at least the 'pointOfContact' role
   - for use with the item contact tab
-- use unique identifiers for extents
+- MUST use unique identifiers for extents
-- structure any [Aliases](#item-aliases) as below if included:
+- MUST structure any [Aliases](#item-aliases) as below if included:
   - MUST use values in the form: `{prefix}/{value}`
   - MUST use an allowed prefix for each hierarchy level, as per [2]
   - MUST NOT use UUIDs in values (to avoid conflicts with `file_identifier` values)